oOo0oOo/leanclient/README.md

 ### Potential Features

-- Virtual files (no actual file on disk), only in-memory in lsp and client
 - Use document versions to handle evolving file states
 - Automatic lean env setup for non Debian-based systems
 - Parallel implementation (multiple requests in-flight) like [multilspy](https://github.com/microsoft/multilspy/)